tamartsi/association_analyses_class/3_linear_mixed_models.md

 ---------------------------

 *y*<sub>*i*</sub> = **x**<sub>*i*</sub><sup>*T*</sup>**β** + *g*<sub>*i*</sub>*α* + *ϵ*<sub>*i*</sub>, *i* = 1, …, *n*.

-\begin{itemize}
-\item The basic assumption in this linear model is that observations are "independent and identically distributed" (i.i.d.).
+-   The basic assumption in this linear model is that observations are "independent and identically distributed" (i.i.d.).
-\item This does not hold for the HCHS/SOL.
+-   This does not hold for the HCHS/SOL.
-\begin{itemize}
-\item  So we cannot use the "usual" linear regression.
+    -   So we cannot use the "usual" linear regression.
-\item We use mixed models (or GEEs), instead.
+    -   We use mixed models (or GEEs), instead.

-\end{itemize}
-\end{itemize}
-Questions:
-\begin{enumerate}
-\item What will happen if we used linear regression, i.e. assume, contrary to fact, that participants are i.i.d?
-\item How can we use linear regression correctly, if we really wanted to?
+Questions: 1.
+What will happen if we used linear regression, i.e. assume, contrary to fact, that participants are i.i.d?
+2. How can we use linear regression correctly, if we really wanted to?
-\end{enumerate}

 Quantitative trait analysis
 ---------------------------

-\begin{itemize}
-\item The linear mixed model states that the traits of people who are somehow close or similar to each other, are more similar to each other than the trait values of people who are not close or similar.
+-   The linear mixed model states that the traits of people who are somehow close or similar to each other, are more similar to each other than the trait values of people who are not close or similar.
-\begin{itemize}
-    \item I.e. some people's traits are \textcolor{purple}{correlated} to each other.
+    -   I.e. some people's traits are to each other.
-    \end{itemize}
-\item One way to model these correlations is using random effects.
+-   One way to model these correlations is using random effects.
-\item For example, if there was one source of such correlations:
+-   For example, if there was one source of such correlations:
-\end{itemize}

 *y*<sub>*i*</sub> = **x**<sub>*i*</sub><sup>*T*</sup>**β** + *g*<sub>*i*</sub>*α* + *b*<sub>*i*</sub> + *ϵ*<sub>*i*</sub>, *i* = 1, …, *n*,
-\begin{itemize}
-\item with $b_i$ a random error - or a random effect - in addition to the i.i.d. errors $\epsilon_i$.
+ - with *b*<sub>*i*</sub> a random error - or a random effect - in addition to the i.i.d. errors *ϵ*<sub>*i*</sub>.
-\end{itemize}

 Quantitative trait analysis
 ---------------------------

-\begin{itemize}
-\item Random effects model the correlation between individuals' trait values.
+-   Random effects model the correlation between individuals' trait values.
-\item Specifically, one can define a matrix to do that.
+-   Specifically, one can define a matrix to do that.
 E.g. a kinship matrix.
 Or a household matrix!
-\end{itemize}

 \begin{eqnarray*}
 \text{cor}\left[(b_1, b_2, b_3, \ldots)\right] &=& \begin{array}{cc}
  & \begin{array}{cccc} p_1 & p_2& p_3 & \ldots \end{array} \\